dpritchard/takiwaR/README.md

 The initial focus of the package is on the Marine Cultural Health Index (MCHI), a survey tool that targets near-shore fish species and the habitats that support them.

-Currently the package is under heavy development, but you can install:

--   the latest released version from CRAN with
+Currently the package is under heavy development, but you can install the latest development version from github with

-    ``` r
-    install.packages("takiwaR")
-    ```

--   or the latest development version from github with

     ``` r
     if (packageVersion("devtools") < 1.6) {